 Why Hospitals Turn to Point-of-Care 3D Printing

 We have made great progress, but still a lot needs to be done, according to the event’s keynote speaker, Dr. Jonathan Morris from the US’s Mayo Clinic.
-Last year alone, the Mayo Clinic was able to produce over 3,000 3D-printed anatomical models, which is the realization of Dr. Morris’ dream, who printed the first model at the hospital 12 years ago.
+Last year alone, the Mayo Clinic produced over 3,000 3D-printed anatomical models.
+This is the realization of Dr. Morris’ dream, having printed the first model at the hospital 12 years ago.

 As the Director of the Mayo Clinic’s Anatomical Modelling Lab and as a neuroradiologist, Dr. Morris has seen a plethora of benefits by printing personalized models.
 He has seen that the models require less mental gymnastics as surgeons are able to hold the models in their hands and think through the procedure in a more thorough way before entering the operating room (OR).

 Even experienced surgeons that he works with request 3D prints so they can gain insight that they wouldn’t be able to otherwise.
 Plus, when it comes to surgical prep, doctors can prepare implant placement pre-procedurally.
 This ultimately saves valuable time and money when the cost of OR time can exceed $100 per minute.